Animation Nation

 Animation Nation is an annual film festival in Singapore featuring animation feature films, short films, seminars and workshops.
 The festival was created by the Singapore Film Society in 2004 and took place every year until 2011.
-The latest edition was held from 21-22 November 2022.
+The 2025 edition will be held at the Alliance Française de Singapour, from 10 to 19 October.

 Besides films from around the world, the festival also screens local animation works in a programme called Singapore Showcase.
 This is to promote talents in Singapore and bring awareness to the public.

 History

 Animation Nation stopped in 2012 and returned in 2016.

+In April 2025, Animation Nation collaborated with DreamWorks Channel for short film award 2025.